Aligned-Design/aligned_postd_1125/IMPLEMENTATION_COMPLETE.md

 ## 🎉 Conclusion

-**Aligned-20AI has transformed from three isolated agents into a fully synchronized collaborative intelligence system with enterprise-grade safety, compliance, and learning capabilities.**
+**POSTD has transformed from three isolated agents into a fully synchronized collaborative intelligence system with enterprise-grade safety, compliance, and learning capabilities.**

 From this session:
 - ✅ 5 new production modules